Russian ex-minister jailed for bribery granted parole

 Ulyukaev went to Sechin’s office in November 2016 to discuss Rosneft’s affairs, and was arrested as he was leaving the building with a bag full of cash that Sechin had given him.
 Ulyukayev told the court that he thought the bag contained a bottle of wine and a basket filled with sausages.

-In tapes played in court earlier in the trial, Sechin was heard telling Ulyukayev to take the bag with the sausage.
+In tapes played in court during the trial, Sechin was heard telling Ulyukayev to take the bag with the sausage.
 Russian media reported that Sechin has a tradition of gifting people baskets of sausages from his own butcher’s shop.

 Shortly after the arrest, Ulyukaev was dismissed from his post.
 He has maintained his innocence throughout the trial and insisted Sechin had set him up.